jarellano01/tbd-music-player/README.md

 # TBD - Music Video Player
-The Music Video player is a callaborative video player in which users may add new videos to a queu.
-The video queu can be managed by the session admin who will be able to reorder, add, or remove videos from the session queue.
+The Music Video player is a callaborative video player in which users may add new videos to a queue.
+The video queue can be managed by the session admin who will be able to reorder, add, or remove videos from the session queue.
 ## Live Demo
 https://jarellano01.github.io/tbd-music-player/